Searching ...

 Baseball is just one part of the sports culture; Kingsport is no stranger to holding national and amateur sporting events.
 Its Crazy 8’s Road Race consistently features as a top American road race in journals like Runner’s World and InsideHook.

-Getting Outside at Kingsport
+Getting Outside In Kingsport

 Outdoor adventurers will find big excitement and serenity in equal measure.
 In town runs the Kingsport Greenbelt, an 8-mile paved pedestrian path linking historic sites and parks.
 It’s part of an extensive parks and recreation system spanning 38 managed parks with sports fields, splash pads, playgrounds, and municipal golf courses.

-If you use nature to recharge, kick back and relax in the beautiful Borden Park.
+If you need nature to recharge, kick back and relax in the beautiful Borden Park.
 Spend a day at another quiet place, the Bays Park and Observatory, which has a Nature Center and native animal habitats.

 In total, Kingsport residents gain five national parks, 15 state parks, and six reservoirs within a few hours’ drive of home.
+The easy access to mountain fun makes Kingsport a destination town for those outdoor adventurers.

-Family-friendly Environment
+Family-Friendly Environment

 A secure and nurturing environment makes Kingsport a good choice for raising a family.
 The city proves that small towns can have quality public schools for K-12.
 In Kingsport City Schools, the Dobyns-Bennet High School has appeared on US News and World Report’s list of best high schools nationwide, ranked no. 20 in the state, and earned the top composite score in 2022 under the Tennessee Value-Added Assessment System.
 The high school’s marching band won a national championship in 2021 and 2022, while sports teams have also achieved championships.
 Its Robinson Middle School ranked no. 52 in the best middle schools in Tennessee out of over 1,000.
+The excellent quality of the schools is a definite benefit for living in this small city.

 Bountiful recreational opportunities add to the community development of its youngest members.
 Besides the arts, sports, and parks already mentioned, Kingsport has an adventure park at Bays Park and a historic carousel downtown inside Pal’s Roundhouse.
 The castle playground at Johnson Elementary is a community favorite, as is the Adams Memorial Skate Park, which has 10,000 square feet of space for kids to work on their skate and bike skills.

 The region’s healthcare system, Ballad Health, also has a dedicated children’s hospital for their care.
+Between the quality schools and access to essential services, Kingsport blends mountain living with convenience.

 Economy and Cost of Living